How to obtain an injunction or a disclosure order from Google

 Let's bear in mind that the content moderators at Google are not legally trained, so the decision of removing your defamation is entirely the responsibility of a Google worker that may not understand the nature of the damage that the defamation online is causing, as only lawyers that understand the internet, the law and reputational issues would.

-If your business is suffering, due to defamation on Google, we advise that you don't waste time and that you contact us because we know that we can help you, swiftly.
+If your business is suffering, due to defamation on Google or if you are being harassed or defamed personally, we advise that you don't waste time and that you contact us because we know that we can help you, swiftly.
 Since this groundbreaking case in 2011, we have helped hundreds of businesses reclaim their reputations by way of a Google injunction.